JasonBates/email_sorter/PROGRESS.md

 12. DONE: Fixed problematic subject lines, crazy tuples of emoji !? 🤷

+13. DONE: Fixed py linting issues ... with # type: ignore which feels a bit dirty, but works.
+Look more into that

 ======

 12. TODO: rather than printing out the email messages, create and return a dictionary that contains the email. envelope details, message ID, message body, time / date, etc. .. and test that with messages called from main.py